Fred Hoyle: Other opinions

-Nobel Physics Prizes
+Nobel Prize for Physics

-Hoyle was also at the centre of two unrelated controversies involving the politics for selecting the winner of the Nobel Prize for Physics.
-The first came when the 1974 prize went, in part, to Antony Hewish for his leading role in the discovery of pulsars.
-Promptly Hoyle made an off-the-cuff remark to a reporter in Montreal that "Yes, Jocelyn Bell was the actual discoverer, not Hewish, who was her supervisor, so she should have been included."
+Hoyle was also at the centre of two unrelated controversies involving the politics for selecting recipients of the Nobel Prize for Physics.
+The first arose when the 1974 prize went in part to Antony Hewish for his leading role in the discovery of pulsars.
+Hoyle made an off-the-cuff remark to a reporter in Montreal that "Yes, Jocelyn Bell was the actual discoverer, not Hewish, who was her supervisor, so she should have been included."
 This remark received widespread international coverage.
 Worried about being misunderstood, Hoyle carefully composed a letter of explanation to The Times.

-The second controversy came when the 1983 prize went in part to William Alfred Fowler "for his theoretical and experimental studies of the nuclear reactions of importance in the formation of the chemical elements in the universe."
-The controversy arose because Hoyle had been the inventor of the theory of nucleosynthesis in the stars with two research papers published shortly after WWII.
+The 1983 prize went in part to William Alfred Fowler "for his theoretical and experimental studies of the nuclear reactions of importance in the formation of the chemical elements in the universe" despite Hoyle having been the inventor of the theory of nucleosynthesis in the stars with two research papers published shortly after WWII.
 So some suspicion arose that Hoyle was denied the third share of this prize because of his earlier public disagreement with the 1974 award.
 British scientist Harry Kroto later said that the Nobel Prize is not just an award for a piece of work, but a recognition of a scientist's overall reputation and Hoyle's championing many disreputable and disproven ideas may have invalidated him.
-In Nature, editor John Maddox called it "shameful" that Fowler had been rewarded with a Nobel prize and Hoyle had not.
+In his obituary, Nature editor and fellow Briton John Maddox called it "shameful" that Fowler had been rewarded with a Nobel prize and Hoyle had not.

+Because of his many unorthodox views, Hoyle was described as "the scientist whose rudeness cost him a Nobel prize"; Donald D. Clayton wrote that "He made himself look like a sorehead who only cared about the steady state universe and life from outer space. … He made himself look foolish."

 Media appearances

 Hoyle appeared in a series of radio talks on astronomy for the BBC in the 1950s; these were collected in the book The Nature of the Universe, and he went on to write a number of other popular science books.

 In the play Sur la route de Montalcino, the character of Fred Hoyle confronts Georges Lemaître on a fictional journey to the Vatican in 1957.

-Hoyle also appeared in the 1973 short film Take the World From Another Point of View.
+Hoyle appeared in the 1973 short film Take the World From Another Point of View.

 In the 2004 television movie Hawking, Fred Hoyle is played by Peter Firth.
 In the movie, Stephen Hawking (played by Benedict Cumberbatch) publicly confronts Hoyle at a Royal Society lecture in summer 1964, about a mistake he found in his latest publication.